iimahdii/arvo-autodeploy-takehome/README.md

 ## 📄 License

-This project was created as a technical assessment for Arvo AI.
+This project was created as an assessment for Mahdi Project.

 ## 🙏 Acknowledgments

-- **Arvo AI** for the challenging and open-ended problem
 - **Terraform** for infrastructure as code
 - **Google Cloud Vertex AI** for Gemini LLM integration
 - **OpenAI/Anthropic** for alternative LLM capabilities